gitbls/sdm/README.md

 With sdm you'll spend a lot less time rebuilding SD cards, configuring your system, and installing packages, and more time on the things you really want to do with your Pi.

+Someone in the RaspberryPi.org forums said* "Generally I get by by reflashing and SD card and reinstalling everything from the notes I made previously.
+That is not such a long winded process."*

+This does, however, require complete notes, and careful attention to detail each and every time a card need to be reflashed. `sdm` enables you to have your notes in simple bash code and comments, and makes a "not such a long winded process" into a single command that you run whenever you need to create a new SD card, and it is built with ALL of your favorite apps installed, and all your favorite customizations.

-***As a bonus***, sdm includes a script to install and configure `apt-cacher-ng`. `apt-cacher-ng` is a Raspbian package that enables you to update all your Pis quickly by caching downloaded packages locally.
+***As a bonus***, sdm includes an *optional* script to install and configure `apt-cacher-ng`. `apt-cacher-ng` is a Raspbian package that enables you to update all your Pis quickly by caching downloaded packages locally.
 This reduces install and update time, and internet network consumption.

 sdm is for Raspbian, and runs on Raspbian. sdm requires a USB SD Card reader in order to write a new SD Card.
 You cannot use sdm to rewrite the running system's SD Card.